 The concept of “dual diagnosis” is still relatively new in the world of addiction treatment.
-Until the turn of the millennium, people who had addiction problems and people who had mental health issues were treated separately, even if both addiction and mental problems occurred in the same person.
+Until the turn of the millennium, people who had addiction problems and people who had mental health issues were treated separately, even if both addiction and mental problems occurred in the same person from Denton, TX.
 In fact, mental health treatment would commonly be withheld until that person has completely become sober.
 Today, we know that addiction and mental health disorders often go hand in hand, and this is known as a dual diagnosis, or a co-occurring disorder.

 How Is the Treatment Different?